 Difference Between OSI and TCP-IP Model

+While both models provide a framework for understanding how data is transmitted and received across networks, they differ in their approach and organization.
 In this blog, we will compare the OSI model with TCP/IP model and understand the difference between OSI and TCP-IP Model.
 Still, before moving to the differences, we need to understand both these models and their layers.

 So, let’s start with the OSI model of computer networking.

 OSI stands for Open System Interconnection.
 The OSI Model was developed by (ISO) International Standard organization to help standardize communication between computers.

 The original objective behind the OSI model of computer networking was to make communication possible between two different vendors.
 Because, when the internet was growing at the beginning of the time, different vendors could not communicate with each other and, OSI Model came as the standard model for discussing, teaching, and learning the networking procedures in the field of Information technology.

 So, the OSI model was developed, but it was never implemented and remained as just a reference model for study purposes only.

 These are seven of the OSI Model Layers.